tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/estimatr.md

 <figcaption> Estimation results using lm() </figcaption>
 </p>

-The resulting regression estimates are prone to error and inefficiency because `lm()` function is specifically designed to fit linear models that assumes homoscedasticity, which may not always hold true.
+The resulting regression estimates are prone to inefficiency because `lm()` function is specifically designed to fit linear models that assumes homoscedasticity, which may not always hold true in a specific application.
-Therefore, using the `estimatr` package is a better option, because in the case of the homoscedasticity assumption being violated, this package offers quick and easy ways to adjust standard errors, allowing for robust and clustered standard errors.
+`estimatr` provides an alternative that offers quick and easy ways to adjust standard errors, allowing for robust and clustered standard errors.

-### Estimate with lm_robust()
+### Heteroscedasticity Robust Estimates with `lm_robust()`

 The `lm_robust()` function is used to get the robust standard errors from a linear regression model.